TherionRO/Minecraft-Optimization-Pack/README.md

  2.You can unlock the profile inside curseforge in the profile settings,by ticking the allow content management for this profile.By doing this you can also manually update all the mods without waiting for a new Optimization Pack version.

- Current Status of Optimization Pack : Rolling release
+ Current Status of Optimization Pack : On hiatus.
+(OLd Status = Rolling release)

  Owner & Maintainer : TherionRO